matsuobasho/document-qna-chatbot/README.md

 tools.

 The model architecture is based on a ConversationalRetrievalChain with memory.

+For the testing, we tested used the following data:
+* csv - health record [data](https://www.kaggle.com/datasets/louiscia/transcription-samples-mtsamples) available from Kaggle \
+    Where the source column of text is 'Transcription'
+* pdf
+    Several academic papers on using machine learning for automatic code generation.

 ### How to run
 1. Codebase uses pipenv as environment manager.
 Install pipenv\